huantianad/rd-downloader/README.md

 ## Usage
 1. Download and run the latest release [here](https://github.com/huantianad/rd-downloader/releases/).
 2. Follow the prompts.
 If you don't know how many download threads to use, just use the default.
-3. The program will create a new sub-folder ("downloader") and download all the levels there.
+3. The program will create a new sub-folder ("downloads") and download all the levels there.
    (It might seem like the program is stuck on the last level, it's probably just a big file.)
 4. Profit.